Learning to Extend Molecular Scaffolds with Structural Motifs: Related Work

-Several prior works can construct molecules under a hard scaffold constraint. \citet{lim2019scaffold} proposes a graph-based model that uses persistent state; scaffold-based generation is possible because the model is explicitly trained on (scaffold, molecule) pairs.
-This is less sample efficient that MoLeR, which treats \emph{every} intermediate partial graph as if it were a scaffold to be completed. \citet{li2018multi} use a soft constraint, where the scaffold is part of the input, but is not guaranteed to be present in the generated molecule.
-Finally, \citet{arus2020smiles,langevin2020scaffold} rely on SMILES-based models, which need to be explicitly adapted to scaffolds, and cannot guarantee validity of generated molecules.
+\textbf{Scaffold-conditioned generation}\quad Some prior works can construct molecules under a hard scaffold constraint. \citet{lim2019scaffold} proposes a graph-based model with persistent state; scaffold-based generation is possible because the model is explicitly trained on (scaffold, molecule) pairs.
+In contrast, MoLeR treats \emph{every} intermediate partial graph as if it were a scaffold to be completed. \citet{li2018multi} use a soft constraint, where the scaffold is part of the input, but is not guaranteed to be present in the generated molecule.
+Finally, \citet{arus2020smiles,langevin2020scaffold} adapt SMILES-based models to work with scaffolds, and cannot guarantee validity of generated molecules.